Kent Weber, Co-Founder and Executive Director

 With over two decades of experience working with wolves and horses, Tracy understands animal behavior and has developed gentle handling techniques that are truly her own.
 Tracy teaches interested Mission: Wolf staff how to use body language to communicate with wolves and horses.
 She has also developed successful handling techniques for the captive Ambassador wolves to help them feel calm and happy in public, unnatural, and new environments.
 Tracy is currently developing a wolf/horse body language teaching program at the sanctuary, using positive interactions between people and animals as an educational and therapeutic tool.
 She published a book about her work, entitled A Walk in Connection.
 An accomplished artist, Tracy has raised money for the sanctuary from sales of her artwork.

-Mike is a self-proclaimed happy hippie who just loves wolves.
-He came to Mission: Wolf in September 2013 and has worked hard for the sanctuary in his many years with us.
+Mike is a happy hippie who just loves wolves.
+He came to Mission: Wolf in September 2013 and has never stopped working as hard as he can for the wolves.
 Mike’s charisma and excitement for our mission makes him a driving force on our staff.
-When he’s not working with the wolves, Mike can be found helping out with construction, being artsy fartsy, or eating his strict diet of ketchup, cheese, and tortillas.
+When he’s not working with the wolves, Mike can be found leading many refuge projects and teaching new skills to any and all who are interested or being artsy fartsy working with jewelry.
 In his free time, Mike likes to ride his dirt bike, be silly, wear pink, and go snowboarding.
 Much like the wolf, Mike is always striving to be mindful, aware, and knowledgeable of the world around him.

 Tricia has rejoined Mission: Wolf full-time after spending the summer of 2017 working for the wolves and the community.
-She can usually be found wearing vibrant patterns, brazenly learning a new skill in the tool shop, or yelling kind words of encouragement to fellow staff members and strangers alike.
+She can usually be found wearing vibrant patterns, brazenly learning a new skill in the tool shop, or speaking kind words of encouragement to fellow staff members and strangers alike.
 She helps to keep our wolves fed and our refuge running, and always does so with a charming laugh and witty comment.
+She has now become our new Animal Caretaker and her devotion to the wolves shines through her vibrant smile every day.